Protecting and Improving Medicare

 - Eliminating the Medicare Part D “donut hole;”

-- Providing bonus payments to doctors for treating Medicare beneficiaries; and
+- Providing bonus payments to doctors for treating Medicare beneficiaries;

 - Provide tax breaks to special interests at the expense of seniors;

 - End Medicare as we know it and convert the guaranteed benefit into a voucher program;

 - Undermine low-income seniors’ access to long-term care; and

 Protecting Retirement Benefits and Social Security

 Senior citizens in Westchester and Rockland Counties earned Social Security from a lifetime of hard work, and Congresswoman Lowey is working to ensure those benefits are protected.
 She is a proud cosponsor of H.R.
 860, the Social Security 2100 Act, which would increase benefits for all current and future recipients, increase the annual cost-of-living-adjustment formula to better reflect the costs facing seniors, such as increases in housing and health care, cut taxes for more than 10 million seniors, and strengthen the Social Security Trust Fund.

 In addition, Congresswoman Lowey has been a tireless advocate for protecting Social Security and employee pensions, including: